Ian Farrell explores the best resources for learning German in Berlin…

 Many people see learning a language as something new to squeeze into their already busy lives – an approach that often leads to them not dedicating enough time to it, and thus failing to make any real progress.
 The best way to avoid this trap is to stop seeing your new language as separate from everything else you do, and instead integrate it into your day-to-day activities.
 The less conscious your language learning is, the less it will seem like a burden, making you more naturally receptive to it.

 A great example of this is radio – how often do you have it on while you shower, make food or tidy your flat?
 Well, instead of FluxFM, how about listening to some light German conversation?
-Crank up the Deutsche Welle or Deutschlandfunk while you do your chores, and kill two birds with one stone.
+Head to Deutsche Welle’s Media Centre (they have German courses too), Deutschlandfunk—or even Flux FM for indie music fans while you do your chores—and kill two birds with one stone.

 You can do the same with books, magazines, films…anything really.
 So you like to read a book or watch a movie in an evening?
 Make it a German one.
 Even if you’ve just started working on your language, you’ll be amazed at how much you pick up.